 Into the future

 Various initiatives and pilot projects look to shape the future of authority control and identity management.
-Directed by the Library of Congress and contracted with Zepheira, BIBFRAME represents the future of bibliographic description that is increasingly plugged into the world of the Semantic Web and linked data.
+Directed by the Library of Congress and contracted with Zepheira, BIBFRAME represents a potential future of bibliographic description that is increasingly plugged into the world of the Semantic Web and linked data.
 BIBFRAME is a new encoding standard for bibliographic metadata and description that is aimed at replacing the current MARC 21 format.
 It promises improved interoperability for cooperative cataloging and sharing as well as connecting to broader non-library Web communities.
-The development of BIBFRAME represents a move away from thinking of bibliographic metadata as carefully crafted records toward a focus on each element or attribute in a metadata record as data that can be combined and mixed in varying ways and levels not typical with current bibliographic description.
-The atomization of bibliographic description requires more reliance on authority control that is designed to provide consistent, predictable library metadata.
+The development of BIBFRAME and other related linked data efforts represents a move away from thinking of bibliographic and authority metadata as carefully crafted records toward a focus on each element or attribute in a metadata record as data that can be combined and mixed in varying ways and levels not typical with current library metadata.
+This trend towards atomization of metadata records requires more reliance on authority control to provide consistent, predictable library metadata.

 The Linked Data for Libraries (LD4L) set of initiatives and grants represents the efforts of major academic institutions, along with the Library of Congress and the PCC to develop guidelines for implementing the future of catalog metadata and description with BIBFRAME at its center in a shared, cooperative library community.
 Practical efforts center around catalog metadata creation, indexing, searching, and display as well as how larger Web communities like Wikidata connect to these efforts.
 How authority control will inform and shape this work is an area of future research and exploration.

 Recent pilot projects have the potential to shape the future of authority control and authority metadata.
 The PCC URIs in MARC records pilot initiated by the Library of Congress and the PCC explores applying principles of linked data and the Semantic Web to more consistent and pervasive identifier creation and identity maintenance.
-The use of standard identifiers enables connecting traditionally siloed library metadata to the larger Web and Semantic Web communities.
+The use of these identifiers enables connecting library metadata to the larger Web and Semantic Web communities.
+For example, the person entity Gottardo Aldighieri is represented in Wikidata (Q550288), ISNI (0000000109223014), and VIAF (87359638).
+These identifiers can be included in an authority record for this person.
+These services in turn could include a link to the same entity in an existing cooperative authority database.
 The PCC Wikidata pilot is exploring the future of identity management by looking at Wikidata both as a source for authority metadata that could enrich existing library metadata and serve as a location for publishing existing authority and bibliographic metadata that would benefit library and non-library communities alike.
 The shared entity management infrastructure project is a project being developed by OCLC and partners within the library community to create a persistent, shared, and centralized system for managing identifiers and metadata for library information resources.
 This project aims to create an authoritative database of library metadata to connect library collections to communities and resources on the larger Web and Semantic Web.
 Just as authority control has evolved and adapted with past technology developments these projects and efforts will continue to press forward in improving the creation, maintenance, and discovery of information resources.

 Conclusion